-If you’re not walking out of a listing presentation with a new client, chances are your listing presentation needs some work.
-Read on to learn how to prep for your presentation, what your presentation must include, and how to send effective follow-ups.
+If you’ve dropped a lot of cake, chances are your listing presentation template needs some work.
+Read on to learn how to prepare for your presentation, what your presentation must include, and how to send effective follow-ups.

-Ask the best salesmen for any product and they will all tell you the only way to successfully sell something is to first learn everything there is to know about the product.
-In order to demonstrate to the owners of a property that you’re the most qualified person to help sell their home, you have to show them that you know enough about their home to price it well, market it effectively, and ultimately negotiate on their behalf to get a price and terms that are fair.
+Ask the best salespeople and they will all tell you the only way to successfully sell something is to first learn everything there is to know about the product.
+Demonstrate to the owners that you know everything there is to know about that property: This tells them you can price it well, market it effectively, and ultimately negotiate on their behalf to get a price and terms that are fair.

 Start by checking out their social media activity.
-If you discover that your sellers are very active on social media, it’s reasonable to assume that having a social media component to your marketing strategy is going to make them more likely to be on board with your plan of attack.
+If you discover that your sellers are very active in this arena, make sure your marketing strategy includes a social media component.

-Next, make sure you verify their familial status.
-If you discover that your sellers have very young children, you can also probably assume that early morning or evening showings are probably not something that would work, and being sensitive to this when building your vision for how the property is represented to the buying community is going to score you big points.
+Verify their familial status.
+If your sellers have very young children, you can assume early morning and evening showings would be challenging.
+Being sensitive to this when building your vision for marketing and showing is going to score you big points.

-I’ve heard it said that a local city’s board of tourism should be made up of real estate agents since we know the best elements of every block in town.
-As a listing agent, it’s your job to sell buyers on not just the amenities in the home itself, but also the amenities offered by the community.
+I’ve heard it said that each city’s board of tourism should be made up of real estate agents since we know the best everything on every block in town.
+As a listing agent, it’s your job to sell buyers on not just the amenities in the home itself, but also the benefits of the community.

 - Top five restaurants in the home’s immediate surrounding area